 I was a student at Testwood School from 1990 – 1995.
-During that period current headteacher, Mrs Pitman was a French teacher!
-My mum was also a science teacher at Testwood from around 1989, through to the late 90’s.
-Amazingly over my five years at the school I was only taught by her for one module….
+During that period current Headteacher, Mrs Pitman was a French teacher!
+My mum was also a Science teacher at Testwood from around 1989, through to the late 90’s.
+Amazingly over my five years at the school I was only taught by her for one module – Reproduction and Inheritance!!

-Some of my fondest memories relate to music.
-I took up the guitar when attending Testwood and was hugely fortunate that this was during a time when Mr Mansell (head of music) invested in a drum kit, guitars and amplifiers alongside more traditional instruments.
+Some of my fondest memories relate to Music.
+I took up the guitar when attending Testwood and was hugely fortunate that this was during a time when Mr Mansell (Head of Music) invested in a drum kit, guitars and amplifiers alongside more traditional instruments.
 He also brought in a guitar teacher (Richard Williams) who had a huge influence on me and was a brilliant teacher.
-I participated in a number of rock concerts during my time, which included vocal performances from current assistant head, Mr Murphy.
+I participated in a number of rock concerts during my time, which included vocal performances from current Assistant head teacher, Mr Murphy.
 These were great fun and looking back I realise what a great opportunity they were.

 A brief outline of my journey since leaving Testwood…

 – 2 years at Brockenhurst College studying Law, Psychology and Geography.

 – I really took to Psychology and combined it with my personal enjoyment of Computing to study Applied Psychology and Computing at Bournemouth University, achieving a 2:1 in 2000